lisushka/talks/README.md

 - **re:Invent 2022 In Review** with [Bojan Zivic](https://twitter.com/janvanbo), [Stephen Sennett](https://twitter.com/ssennettau), and [Matthew Gillard](https://twitter.com/mattgillard): ([video](https://www.youtube.com/watch?v=wfNZSWrpDEE&t=1463), [transcript](https://github.com/lisushka/talks/blob/main/transcripts/reinvent-2022-panel.md)) Melbourne AWS User Group, 2023-01-25
 - **Nothing About Us Without Us!
 Challenging companies and assistive technologies to do better** with [Florian Beijers](https://twitter.com/zersiax) and [Ben Mustill-Rose](https://twitter.com/bmustillrose): ([video, open captions on live delay](https://www.youtube.com/watch?v=eYKe6si3Q9Y)) Accessibility Manchester, 2020-12-01

+## Podcasts

+This is a list of all of the podcasts that I've been on.
+The list of names is the other people who were on the panel with me, and their names link to their public profiles.

+- **Melbourne AWS User Group Podcast: Season 2, Episode 2] with [Matthew Merriel](https://twitter.com/NeutralPenguin) and [Jason Wood](https://twitter.com/sheriff6410) ([video](https://www.youtube.com/watch?v=F3WNg4MMwTg), [transcript](https://github.com/lisushka/talks/blob/main/transcripts/awsug-podcast-s2e2.md))

 ## Workshops

 These are hands-on workshops that you can complete in your own time.
 The link will take you to a Github repository with all of the source code, and step-by-step instructions to complete the workshop.